 But, as you’ll discover in our Ring Video Doorbell 3 review, there are still some areas where Ring needs to catch up with the competition.

 - Ring vs. Nest: Ring Video Doorbell and Nest Hello compared

 - Ring Video Doorbell vs. Ring 3 vs. Ring Pro: Which should you buy?

 Ring Video Doorbell 3 Plus: Price and release date

-The Ring Video Doorbell 3 ($199) and the Ring Video Doorbell 3 Plus ($229) are currently available, and are virtually the same.
-The major difference between the two is that the Plus has a feature called Pre-Roll technology, which adds a low-resolution, black and white 4-second video preview of each motion event.
+The Ring Video Doorbell 3 ($199) and the Ring Video Doorbell 3 Plus ($229) were released in 2020, and are virtually the same.
+The major difference between the two is that the Plus has a feature called Pre-Roll technology, which adds a low-resolution, black and white 6-second video preview of each motion event.

 Ring Video Doorbell 3 Plus: Design

 Package detection: No